vippsas/vipps-developers/common-topics/http-headers.md

 **Important:** Please use self-explanatory, human readable and reasonably short values that uniquely identify the system (and plugin).

-If it the `Vipps-System-Plugin-*` headers do not make sense to you, you can simply sent the same as for `Vipps-System-*`.
+If the `Vipps-System-Plugin-*` headers do not make sense to you, you can simply sent the same as for `Vipps-System-*`.
-The important thing is that you send as much useful infomration as possible, so it is as easy as possible to solve problems with your API requests if there are any.
+The important thing is that you send as much useful information as possible, so it is as easy as possible to solve problems with your API requests if there are any.

 ## Idempotency